 With electronic medical records technician training from Brighton, you’ll be on your way to joining a fast-paced, and in-demand field, with great job opportunities awaiting qualified graduates.

 What is a Medical Records Technician?

 What will the Medical Records Technician program teach me?

 Through Brighton’s Medical Records Technician training, you will learn the necessary skills to become a successful medical records technician.
-In our medical records training program, you will learn more about: medical terminology, anatomy and physiology, medical records, office procedures, medical billing, and basic medical coding.
+In our medical records training program, you will learn more about medical terminology, anatomy and physiology, medical records, office procedures, medical billing, and basic medical coding.
 These courses could effectively prepare you for new medical records career opportunities, and you’ll be prepared to sit for the various medical records certification exams offered by certifying bodies.

 Do I need prior medical experience to enroll in the Medical Records Technician program?

 How long does the Medical Records Technician program take to complete?

-The length of the Medical Records program depends on you!
-If you work an average 10-15 hours per week you will graduate in approximately 6-9 months.
+The length of the Medical Records Technician program depends on you!
+If you work an average 10–15 hours per week, you will graduate in approximately 6–9 months.
 However, our Medical Records Technician career training is completely self-paced, so you are able to progress as fast as you like.

-Ready to get started on the road towards a new, in-demand career that will help you enjoy a brighter financial future?
+Ready to get started on the road toward a new, in-demand career that will help you enjoy a brighter financial future?
 Call 800.354.1254 or fill out the form on the side of this page, give us your information, and a representative will contact you to discuss how you can train to become a Medical Records Technician.

 A Career in Medical Records!

 Each time a patient receives a healthcare service a record is kept of the intervention and treatment outcome.
 A Medical Records Technician organizes all of this documentation for future use.

 Many medical practices see a large amount of patients.
 This creates a vast number of documentation that someone familiar with various filing techniques must maintain.
-A medical records specialist is well acquainted with many aspects of a medical practice, especially medical records.
+A medical records technician is well-acquainted with many aspects of a medical practice, especially medical records.

 What courses are in the Medical Records Technician program?